NashTech-Labs/CodeSquad-sbt-plugin/README.md

 codesquad {

 reports = ["scalastyle","coverageReport","scapegoat","cpd","loc"] // Report's name which you want to upload in codesquad.
-For loc report For loc report https://github.com/knoldus/CodeSquad-sbt-plugin.
+For loc report use plugin: addSbtPlugin("io.github.knoldus" % "codesquad-loc-plugin" % "0.0.1")

 organisationName = "...."